-When your body receives sensory information, your brain processes this information and relays to your body how to react.
 For some people, receiving a large volume of sensory information all at once will trigger a sensory overload reaction.
-With so much information being received, your brain may not be able to organize and prioritize it properly.
-This may cause your brain to feel stuck while it determines what to communicate to your body.
-This stuck sensation can lead to feelings of panic and escape.
+With sensory overload, individuals can over or under respond to sensory inputs as there's so much information being received, your brain may not be able to organize and prioritize these sensory inputs properly.
+This may cause your brain to feel stuck while it determines what to communicate to your body which can lead to feelings of panic and a need to escape.

 7 Signs of Sensory Overload